Squarelink-Inc/Squarelink-Docs/source/includes/_sign_in_integration.md

 If you are building a [Single-Page Application](https://en.wikipedia.org/wiki/Single-page_application) or another frontend-only application, you should use `response_type=token` in your authorization request.
 This is to ensure your application's `client_secret` is never exposed to the public.

-In this instance, we will return an access token as a URL parameter called `token` in the redirect back to your application.
+In this instance, we will return an access token as a URL parameter called `access_token` in the redirect back to your application.
 Now you're set to start using the [Squarelink API](#api-reference).

 If you've built a standard web application or have a backend that can secure your `client_secret`, you should use `response_type=code` in your authorization request.